Morphclue/streamdeck-wakatime/README.md

 # streamdeck-wakatime
 This plugin will show you how many minutes you have left to code for today.
+It fetches the API every 30 seconds due to rounding.

 ## Installation
 In the Release folder, you can find the file com.distrust.wakatime.streamDeckPlugin.